PostGrad/Publier/README.md

 The system is designed as a modular monolith to keep complexity low while allowing future service separation if needed.

+## Platform Guarantees

+Publier makes the following guarantees to API consumers:

+- Stable API contracts within a major version
+- Clear error semantics
+- Predictable rate limiting behavior
+- Explicit communication of breaking changes

+These guarantees are intentional and treated as part of the API design.

+## Reliability & Safety

+Publier is designed to be safe to integrate with:

+- Idempotent write operations
+- Consistent error contracts
+- Request-level traceability

+These guarantees are part of the platform’s public contract.

 ## What Publier Is Not

 - A full publishing UI or dashboard